Ways to Make Your Home Stand Out in the Fall

-When selling a home a common buzz word you will hear is “curb appeal”.
-No matter what season you are selling a home in curb appeal is very important.
+One of the best tips for the sale of a home in the fall is keeping the yard looking awesome!
+When selling a home a common buzz word you will hear is “curb appeal.”
+No matter what season you are selling a home in curb appeal is imperative.
 One of the challenges you will face during the fall is the die-off of various plants you have around your house.
-Some will be going into hibernation and some will fully expire.
+Some will be going into hibernation, and some will fully expire.
 Either way, this will leave a bit of a mess on your property that needs to be cleaned up if you want to attract buyers.The exterior is the first thing people see when coming to look at a property.

-Make sure any mold and mildew is kept to a minimum on your deck and siding.
+Make sure any mold and mildew are kept to a minimum on your deck and siding.
 Buyers will still be looking over these areas with a keen eye.
 The fall is the perfect time of year to pick up plants and shrubs at a local nursery.
-There are often times some really good deals as the nurseries get ready to shut down for the winter.
+There are often some excellent deals as the nurseries get ready to shut down for the winter.
 You can use this opportunity to pick up some nice seasonal plant to highlight your entry way.

 Embrace The Fall Selling Season

 There are certain advantages to selling during the fall.
 People have quite a few holidays to look forward to, including Halloween, Thanksgiving and Christmas come wintertime.
-Depending on the exact time you are showing your house, you can take advantage of the associations buyers have with these special dates.
+Depending on the exact time you are showing your house, you can take advantage of the association’s buyers have with these select dates.

 Keep your decorations and the general feel of your house in tune with the holiday that is coming up.
 Just like businesses and retail stores do, you can invoke the feel of the holiday for your potential buyers.
 They can then see themselves and their families enjoying the same holidays in your home.

 Last year I worked with a client who was selling a home in Franklin Massachusetts.
-She did an absolutely impeccable job of adding decor to her home that really complemented the fall season.
+She did an impeccable job of adding decor to her home that complemented the fall season.
 So many buyers commented on how well the home was staged.
 Some people just have a knack for this.
-For some buyers the little touches like this really go a long way.
+For some customers, the little touches like this go a long way.

 Your Realtor will be able to pull comparable prices to your property and advise you on the right price for your home.
 Just do your best to listen to his or her advice, because the last thing you want to do is price your home too high.
 If you are in an area where homes sell for a bargain during the fall, putting your home up at a noticeably higher price than similar homes is a sure way to push away buyers.

-The longer it sits on the market the more of a stigma it will get, making it even harder to sell.
+The longer it sits on the market, the more of a stigma it will get, making it even harder to sell.
 It is far better to price it right the first time and get the best offer you can.
-Days on market can accumulate fast in slower times of the year.
-When you are not in the top selling season and will be heading into an even slower time (winter) it really makes sense to be smart about the right asking price for your home.
+Days on the market can accumulate fast in slower times of the year.
+When you are not in the top selling season and will be heading into an even slower time (winter), it makes sense to be smart about the right asking price for your home.

 Get Serious About Selling in The Fall

-Fall and winter are not times to mess around when you are selling.
-The temperatures are dropping, the holidays are coming and buyers are motivated to close now.
-This can work to your advantage as long as you are really intent on selling.
-Yes, you might get a slightly higher price if you listed right as spring rolled into summer – when temperatures are perfect and everyone is feeling great.
+Autumn and winter are not times to mess around when you are selling.
+The temperatures are dropping, the holidays are coming, and buyers are motivated to close now.
+Getting your home under contract now can work to your advantage as long as you are intent on selling.
+Yes, you might get a slightly higher price if you listed right as spring rolled into summer – when temperatures are perfect, and everyone is feeling great.
 But there is a reason you are selling in the fall.
-You have a house to sell and it is time to get to it.
+You have a house to sell, and it is time to get to it.